brazzy/kohana-transactional/README.md

 		* PostgreSQL 9.1
 		* SqLite 3.7.3

+* Windows 7 Home Premium 64 bit, running a XAMPP 1.8b3 installation consisting of PHP 5.4.0 and Apache 2.4.1
+	* Kohana 3.2.0
+		* MySQL 5.5

 Caveats
 =======
 * The module is based on the assumption that all DB access which happens while serving one HTTP request should be in one transaction.
 In most cases, this works out just fine.
 If you need more fine-grained control, you have to use manual transaction management for those actions.
-* Transactions are committed in a shutdown function when `die` or `exit` is called (necessary since Kohana does that after redirecting a request).
+* In PHP versions prior to 5.3, transactions are always committed in a shutdown function when `die` or `exit` is called (necessary since Kohana does that after redirecting a request).
 If your application uses `die` or `exit` for error conditions, transactions will not be rolled back - so use exceptions instead.
+* PHP 5.4 introduces the `http_response_code()` function which allows more sophisticated behaviour: Response codes smaller than 400 cause a commit, 400 or greater causes a rollback.
 * Obviously, it only works with DB engines that support transactions (i.e. not MyISAM).